-The student completes, signs, and delivers the Student Grievance form to the Director of Student Life, who will then contact the appropriate person(s) to attempt to establish a resolution to the grievance.

-If the situation remains unresolved, the matter will be addressed by the Executive Vice President, who will attempt to establish a resolution to the grievance.
-The student may request that a student council representative or another faculty member attend the meeting as well.

-The Academics Office will make a final decision concerning the grievance.
+- 1. The student completes, signs, and delivers the Student Grievance form to the Director of Student Life, who will then contact the appropriate person(s) to attempt to establish a resolution to the grievance. - 2.If the situation remains unresolved, the matter will be addressed by the Executive Vice President, who will attempt to establish a resolution to the grievance.
+The student may request that a Student Council representative or another faculty member to attend the meeting as well. - 3.
+The Executive Vice President will make a final decision concerning the grievance.